JeffreyLederer47/my-vite-app/README.md

 import Header from '@components/Header.tsx';
 ```

 It ran *npm run build* and the build was successful.
-The secret (could not find it documented anywhere) is add CompilerOptions paths to tsconfig.node.json and tsconfig.app.json as well as tsconfig.json.
+The secret (could not find it documented anywhere) is to add CompilerOptions paths to tsconfig.node.json and tsconfig.app.json as well as tsconfig.json.

 I am running this on a Windows 11 computer, latest version of Nodejs and npm installed.